Undergraduate Programs for Animal Studies: Program Overviews

 A bachelor's degree in animal science can lead to some mid- to upper-level management positions in animal-related businesses and industries.
 Some typical job titles include the following:

 - Quality control officer for pet food manufacturer

 - Animal laboratory research technician

-Graduate programs, such as the one that leads to the Master of Science in Animal Science, are available for those who want to further their education.
+Graduate programs, such as the one that leads to the Master of Science in Animal Science, are available for those who want to further their education beyond a bachelor's degree.
 Those who want to become veterinarians would attend veterinary schools.